Ezequiel Tovar Player Props: Rockies vs. Marlins

-Ezequiel Tovar -- with an on-base percentage of .211 in his past 10 games, 83 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Miami Marlins, with Johnny Cueto on the hill, on July 22 at 1:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (.184 batting average in his past 10 games), take on starting pitcher Jesus Luzardo and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Marlins.
+In his previous game he had a hitless performance (0-for-4) against the Marlins.

 Ezequiel Tovar Game Info & Props vs. the Marlins